twistedfall/opencv-rust/README.md

 1. One of the common problems is link errors in the end of the build.

-   Make sure you're building with `buildtime-bindgen` feature enabled (requires installed clang/llvm), it will recreate rust and cpp files to match the version you have installed.
-Please be sure to also set up the relevant environment variables that will allow the linker to find the libraries it needs (see below).
+   Be sure to set up the relevant environment variables that will allow the linker to find the libraries it needs (see below).

 2. You're getting runtime errors like:
    ```